"King Richard" Shows How Venus And Serena Set The Standard For Black Women In Sports

 Advertisement

 With Venus and Serena onboard as executive producers (along with their sisters Lyndrea and Isha Price), Smith’s portrayal of Richard isn’t thoroughly fleshed out.
-Media coverage of Richard’s approach to coaching his daughters was overwhelmingly negative, with many taking offense to his tactics as well as his behavior with the press.
-Meanwhile, Venus and Serena idolized him as the person helping them reach their full potential.
-While working on King Richard, writer Zac Baylin and director Reinaldo Marcus Green had to toe the line between those extremes carefully, ensuring that the biopic was accurate while also combating the ongoing narrative about the world famous tennis dad.
+Media coverage of Richard’s approach to coaching his daughters was overwhelmingly negative, with many taking offence to his tactics as well as his behaviour with the press.
+Meanwhile, Venus and Serena idolised him as the person helping them reach their full potential.
+While working on King Richard, writer Zac Baylin and director Reinaldo Marcus Green had to toe the line between those extremes carefully, ensuring that the biopic was accurate while also combating the ongoing narrative about the world-famous tennis dad.
 In reality, Richard was probably somewhere in the middle: an imperfect but well-meaning man so focused on his end goal of raising winners that he may have pushed his daughters to their limits to make that happen.

 Advertisement